Particular/docs.particular.net/nservicebus/security/encryption.md

 - Full hash of key (md5, sha-1, etc.)

-NOTE: Random named key identifiers DO NOT improve security as the key ID is not encrypted.
+NOTE: Random named key IDs DO NOT improve security as the key ID is not encrypted.

 NOTE: Timestamping do not weaken encryption.
 Messages already contain a timestamp that can be used to search for messages within a certain time range.

-### Using the same key with and without a key identifier
+### Using the same key with and without a key ID

 If the KeyIdentifier attribute is set then this key will be used to decrypt message with a matching key ID but it will also be used to try decrypting messages without a key ID.